calmripple/nolebase/README_EN.md

 Once you see the message above, you can go to [http://localhost:5173](http://localhost:5173) locally to view the rendered page.

-With the locally running Nólëbase knowledge base frontend server active, any changes you make to Markdown files, style files, or configuration files will be reflected in real time on the webpage.
+With the locally running 存在与知 knowledge base frontend server active, any changes you make to Markdown files, style files, or configuration files will be reflected in real time on the webpage.

 If the refresh is delayed or there are any update issues, you can also try to press <kbd data-macos-keyboard-key="command">command</kbd> + <kbd>R</kbd> (For macOS) <kbd>Ctrl</kbd> + <kbd>R</kbd> (For Windows and Linux)to force a refresh.